j-hope’s “Hope World”: songwriting as an architectural tool for the persona

 So what is the musical Hobicore?

-Music-wise, j-hope’s rapping persona is quite distinguishable, starting by his inimitable vocal imposition that sounds somewhere between raspy and excitement-shouting; to his recurrent flow switches that will only sound convincing if the rapper has the style and energy to back it up (otherwise it might just sound like bad improvisation), which he surely does.
+Music-wise, j-hope’s rapping persona is quite distinguishable.
+His inimitable vocal imposition sounds somewhere between raspy and excitement-shouting.
+His flow switches in a way and frequency that can only sound convincing if the rapper has the style and energy to back it up (otherwise it might just sound like bad improvisation), which he does.
 There are some other notable elements:

 - usage of onomatopoeias (as pointed by Guillermina V);